-Do you ever wonder how to be one flesh in marriage?
+Do you ever wonder how two become one flesh in marriage?
 What is a one flesh marriage?
-Can you become one flesh in a Difficult Marriage?
+Can you be one flesh in a Difficult Marriage?
 I know these are all questions I’ve asked over the years as I strive to become a godly wife.
 Today Aimee from A Work of Grace will share 4 Essential Steps to become one flesh in a Christian Marriage with us today.

 Each stitch in the blanket is dependent upon the stitches surrounding it.